-Three Ways to re-decorate foam pumpkins from the Dollar Tree:
+Three Ways to re-decorate foam pumpkins from Dollar Tree and create DIY Glitter Pumpkins:

-I do love decorating with pumpkins around my house this time of year, but in my personal opinion, these super bright orange styrofoam pumpkins I saw at the Dollar Tree could use a makeover to give it a more sophisticated and chic look for your fall home decor.
+I do love decorating with pumpkins around my house this time of year, but in my personal opinion, these super bright orange styrofoam pumpkins I saw at Dollar Tree could use a makeover to give them a more sophisticated and chic look for your fall home decor.

 So the first thing I did was to spray paint them with the paint color of antique white spray paint to turn them into white pumpkins.